 Position the tile carefully and press it into place.
 Clean up any adhesive that oozes out from the edges, using a rag and mineral spirits.
 Secure the tile by rolling it with a rolling pin or a J-roller.
 Remove the masking tape from the surrounding tiles, then wipe off any glue residue with mineral spirits.
 Wait for 24 hours before walking on the new tile.

 Replacing a Glueless Vinyl Plank

 Luxury vinyl tiles and similar products are engineered to fit together in the same way as laminate planks.
 They have a locking tongue-and-groove construction, and when you need to replace one of the tiles, you have two options.
-If the damaged tile is close to the wall, and the room doesn't have much furniture, you can usually disassemble as much of the floor as necessary to remove the damaged one, then reassemble the floor when you're done.
-If that's impractical, option 2 is to cut out the damaged tile, using a utility knife, and fit in a new one.
+If the damaged tile is close to the wall, and the room doesn't have much furniture, you can usually disassemble as much of the floor as necessary to remove and replace the damaged piece, then reassemble the floor when you're done.
+If that's impractical, option 2 is to cut out the damaged plank, using a utility knife, and fit in a new one.
 The procedure is the same as that for replacing a wooden laminate plank, but you don't need a saw.